-In the Forex market timing is key and crucial because the price makes many ups and downs and/or consolidations prior to their trend continuation.
+Find out how to find opportunities in forex in this complete guide.
+In the Forex market timing is key because the price makes many ups and downs and/or consolidations prior to its trend continuation.
 A trader does not want to buy or sell at any random spot but wants to define that moment – even if their type trend environment (trend, reversal or range) has been met.

 For instance, a “with the trend” trader wants to avoid buying at places where a correction is highly probable, also known as buying at tops.
 A “reversal trader” does not want to start selling in an uptrend very close to a key support level, etc.